stefanvoegelisrf/digit/semesterproject/noisealgorithms/snowflakes/readme.md

 # Snowflakes sketch

 This sketch contains an algorithm to draw a snowflake with noise variation.
+View the sketch here: [Snowflakes](index.html)

 ## Setup